Have you found yourself asking the question, “Why is my child always so angry at me?”

-And ask yourself what your child can replace the hostility with if he doesn’t like what’s going on.
-How can he learn to behave differently?
+And ask yourself what your child can replace the hostility with if they don’t like what’s going on.
+How can they learn to behave differently?

 With the kids I worked with, I would suggest that they keep a journal and write down their hostile feelings.
 They were able to take a timeout and write without a consequence.
-It sounds hokey and he might not do it the first time, but I’ve found that it works.
+It sounds hokey, and they might not do it the first time, but I’ve found that it works.

-By the way, if your child says, “I need a break right now” and goes to his room, he should never be punished for that unless he’s trying to manipulate you to get out of a chore or responsibility.
+By the way, if your child says, “I need a break right now” and goes to their room, they should never be punished for that unless they’re trying to manipulate you to get out of a chore or responsibility.

 Remember, a timeout is a coping skill.
 We hope kids learn to take them on their own.
-During a timeout, your child unwinds from over–stimulation until he is calm and composed enough to better understand the situation.
-It gives him a chance to reconsider his thinking errors and distorted thinking.
+During a timeout, your child unwinds from over–stimulation until they’re calm and composed enough to understand the situation better.
+It gives them a chance to reconsider his thinking errors and distorted thinking.